CaptainMidnite/GitHub-Repo-Downloader-AutoIt/README.md

  Release:			Public Release!

  Description:		GUI Version to Download a Members Complete Repository Set
-					Includes the Ability to Just Download and Create Batch File for Later Processing of Repositories Or You Download, Create Batch File, and Download all Repositories
+			Includes the Ability to Just Download and Create Batch File for Later Processing of Repositories Or You Download, Create Batch File, and Download all Repositories.
+Starting in V3.0: Included a new section in the GUI under the options menu for "Multiple Source Mode", use this if you need to grab all Repositories from multiple members at once.
+This process works similar to the Single Source Mode but you have to provide a approriately formatted ini file that contains the head address to the repo and the names of the projects that you want to have for them.

  Functions:

- 					GetHub_Repo_Builder()
+ 					GetHub_Repo_Builder() - SSMode
 					Description: 	**GUI** Downloads a list of members repos and creates batch file to use to 	download them and excute this batch file if requested.
 The items below describe each of the input boxes and radio buttons available on the GUI, for info on the functions that are ran within the GUI please see next section below for details.